denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 More precisely, for each file type \<ttt\> in any of the SMALL-CB-COLLECTIONS sub-folders, the GLOBAL-CB-RESULTS folder contains an assemble-\<ttt\>.clp file (e.g. "assemble-puzzles.txt", "assemble-nb-clues.txt", "assemble-W-ratings.txt"...), which includes:<br>
 * a Unix script for generating the corresponding global file,  <br>
 * a CLIPS function for generating the Unix script.<br>
-The UNix scripts must be run from the "GLOBAL-CB-RESULTS" folder.<br>
+The Unix scripts must be run from the "GLOBAL-CB-RESULTS" folder.<br>

 Global files resulting from the above scripts are named all-\<ttt\>.text (e.g. "all-puzzles.txt", "all-nb-clues.txt", "all-W-ratings.txt", "all-gW-ratings.txt"...).<br>